tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221017 -htaccess1 = Ready to work for you!
+On your blog, look in now and then for updates!
 - Updated: wpconten/uploads folder for better speed and security.
 - Updated: wpcontent folder for more speed and security:)
 - Updated: 221014: .htaccess1 for more speed and some files not needed (doubles)